hughhopkins/PW-iOS/README.md

 ## How does it work?

-PW takes the two inputs Service and Password and runs it through a SHA1 hash with four pipes thrown in to make it a little interesting:
+PW takes the two inputs Service (the service is always converted to lowercase) and Password and runs it through a SHA1 hash with four pipes thrown in to make it a little interesting:

 SHA1(“Service” + “||” + “Password” + “||”)